stoplightio/docs/articles/modeling/modeling-introduction.md

 - What are the different resources and operations available in your API?
 - How does your API authenticate requests?
-- What are the different data models assoicated with your service?
+- What are the different data models associated with your service?
 - How does your API handle errors?

 ## How does it fit into Stoplight?